 - Broadview Anthology of Seventeenth-Century Verse and Prose.
 Peterborogh, ON: Broadview Press, 2000 (edited with Alan Rudrum and Joseph Black)

 - “Balancing Relatability and Alterity in Teaching Scottish Restoration Literature: A Case Study.”
-Forthcoming Studies in Eighteenth-Century Culture 50 (2021): 215-28.
+Studies in Eighteenth-Century Culture 50 (2021): 217-30 (with Sharon Alker).

 - “Literary Print Culture in Restoration Scotland.”
 The International Companion to Scottish Literature of the Long Eighteenth Century.
-Edited by Leith Davis and Janet Sorenson.
-Forthcoming Association for Scottish Literary Studies, 2021 (with Sharon Alker).
+Edited by Leith Davis and Janet Sorenson,73-95.
+Association for Scottish Literary Studies, 2021 (with Sharon Alker).